10 Common Phone Service Mistakes in Small Businesses

 Many small businesses have no phone coverage after 5 pm – even though many callers only have time in the evening.

-Solution: Digital systems that remain active after hours and capture messages or callbacks.
+Solution: Digital systems that remain active after hours – so you're [available around the clock with an AI phone assistant](/en/technology/) that captures messages or callbacks.

 If conversations aren’t documented, context is missing – especially for follow‑ups or handovers.